xlab-uiuc/flight-ticket/README.md

 Download airline-tickets-usa data from OSF: https://files.osf.io/v1/resources/6398x/providers/osfstorage/5ff8362686541a012814b8a4/?zip=

-Now we need to deploy Redis and populate it with AirairplaneTicket data (only to be done once):
+Now we need to deploy Redis and populate it with AirplaneTicket data (only to be done once):
 ```
 sudo apt update
 sudo apt install redis-server